BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 Please expect additional delays during registration to accommodate the implementation of our health and safety plan.
 Reminders will be sent out to all registered participants two weeks prior to the event to help ensure a smooth conference experience for all.

-**Vaccinations**: In accordance with [San Francisco and California law](https://www.sfdph.org/dph/alerts/files/C19-07-Safer-Return-Together-Health-Order.pdf), as a “Large Indoor Event”, all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. -- this means everyone) must be fully vaccinated before they enter the conference area.
-If you are not fully vaccinated as per FDA or WHO guidelines (this includes any 14-day “bake-in” period) by the day of the event, you **will not** be allowed into the conference.
-For all participants, the last day to have completed your CDC-approved COVID-19 vaccinations is January 21, 2022.
+**Vaccinations**: In accordance with [San Francisco and California law](https://www.sfdph.org/dph/alerts/files/C19-07-Safer-Return-Together-Health-Order.pdf), as a "Large Indoor Event", all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. -- this means everyone) must be fully vaccinated before they enter the conference area.
+If you are not fully vaccinated as per FDA or WHO guidelines (this includes any 14-day "bake-in" period) by the day of the event, you **will not** be allowed into the conference.
+For all participants, the last day to have completed your FDA-approved COVID-19 vaccinations is January 21, 2022.

 Medical, religious, or philosophical objections **will not** be accepted.
 We also highly recommend that if you are eligible that you have received your booster dose.